Chester Tourist Information. Click here to return to the home page.

 Missing Cross

-The old Cross was pulled down in 1647 during the Civil war.
+The old Cross was pulled down in 1647 during the English Civil war.
 Parts of the cross were rediscovered in 1804 under St Peters church porch.
 They were eventually re-erected by the Corporation of Chester.
 The modern Cross has a new base, shaft and orb.
 The original part on top of the shaft is now worn by the weather and the figures are missing from the niches.

 The Cross today stands in its original place at the centre of Chester.